starryalley/go-servotester/README.md

 It uses the following projects:
 - gobot (http://gobot.io/) for managing pin on Raspberry Pi platform

-Use [my fork](https://github.com/starryalley/gobot) where I added a support to configure pi-blaster period on a raspi.Adaptor.
+Use `dev` branch in [gobot](https://github.com/hybridgroup/gobot) where a PR by me has been added to configure pi-blaster period on a raspi.Adaptor.

 - pi-blaster (https://github.com/sarfata/pi-blaster) for generating PWM in raspberry Pi